caifederated/multi-center-fed-learning/all_baselines/fed-dane/README.md

 # Options
 * Optimizer is within fedavg, fedprox and feddane
-* model for femnist choose mclr, for celeba choose cnn
+* for femnist choose mclr model(as in the origin paper), for celeba choose cnn
 * mu in my settings have been used 0 all the time